valudio/react-native-typescript-geojson/README.md

 # typescript-react-native-geojson

-Typescript version of: [react-native-geojson](https://github.com/frankrowe/react-native-geojson) A fast way to add geojson to react-native-maps. with some steroids and utils
+Typescript version of: [react-native-geojson](https://github.com/frankrowe/react-native-geojson) A fast way to add geojson to react-native-maps. with some steroids and utils, but still very tiny! less than 8kb!

 ### Install: